There’s hardly a Southeast Asia travel plan that’ll polarize travellers more than spending 10 days in Bali.

 If you have more time, I’d recommend slowing down.
-Rather than adding more Balinese destinations to the itinerary, stay longer in each.
+Rather than adding more Balinese destinations, stay longer in each.
 Make use of the island’s small stature to launch day trips from places like Ubud or Lovina to explore the different regions more deeply.

 Although it’s only 15 minutes north, Seminyak feels worlds apart from the debauchery of Kuta or even Legian.
-Seminyak is the most mature among the popular west coast beach trifecta, specializing in more luxurious digs that leave the party-going backpacker crowd clawing for accommodations further south.
+Seminyak is the most mature among the popular west coast beach trifecta.
+It specializes in more luxurious digs that leave the party-going backpacker crowd clawing for accommodations further south.

-What results in Seminyak is a more subdued experience than Kuta.
+What results here is a more subdued experience than Kuta.
 That’s not to say that Seminyak is the poster child for the quiet charms of Bali.
 There’s still a tad bit of crazy here—if that’s what you’re looking for!

-Spend at least 2 days in Seminyak to acclimatize yourself to Bali before moving on to the island’s more spiritually uplifting and quieter corners.
+Spend at least two days in Seminyak to acclimatize yourself before moving on to the island’s more spiritually uplifting and quieter corners.

 I wouldn’t visit Seminyak with the expectation of a couple activity-packed days.
-Unlike elsewhere in Bali, your best moments in Seminyak won’t be digging for cultural attractions.
+Unlike elsewhere in Bali, your best moments here won’t be spent digging for cultural attractions.